 Hull is a tiny city located in the state of Georgia.
 With a population of 241 people and two associated neighborhoods, Hull is the 466th largest community in Georgia.

-Hull is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hull does not have a public transit system used by locals to get to and from work.

-The percentage of people in Hull with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.67% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Hull is quite a bit lower than the national average among all cities of 21.84%: just 11.67% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Hull in 2022 was $12,193, which is low income relative to Georgia and the nation.
 This equates to an annual income of $48,772 for a family of four.
 Hull also has one of the higher rates of people living in poverty in the nation, with 43.03% of its population below the federal poverty line.